yevine/jjtech-maven-sonarqube-nexus-prometheus-project/README.md

 **Password**: admin
 - Name and Email can also be admin.
 You can use admin all, as its a poc.
 - Continue and Start using Jenkins

-## Install Nexus Repository Manager
-- create ec2 intsnace, select linux2 OS, intance type: t2.medium and get userdata from link below.
-- open port 8081 on secuirty group
-- User data (Copy the following user data) from [here](https://github.com/awanmbandi/maven-nexus-project-eagles-batch/blob/maven-nexus-install/nexus-install.sh)
-- access nexus on browser with PUBLIC_IP:8081
-- click on sign in on top right corner
-- username is "admin" :
-- ssh into nexus server and navigate to path from step above to get password: cat /opt/nexus/sonatype-work/nexus3/admin.password
-- copy default password and paste in password section on nexus and sign in
-- when prompted to customise new password, use: "admin",
-- Click on disable anonymous access and then Finish.
--

 ## Install Apache Maven